All Products

 A Kudu primary key enforces the uniqueness constraint.
 If you insert a row that has the same primary key value as an existing row, the existing row is updated.
 For more information, see Primary Key Design.

-nullable BOOLEAN If you set this parameter to true, the column can contain null values.
+If you set this property to true, the column can contain null values.

-If you do not specify this parameter, Kudu encodes data in the column based on the column data type.
+If you do not configure this property, Kudu encodes data in the column based on the column data type.
 Valid values: auto, plain, bitshuffle, runlength, prefix, dictionary, and group_varint.
 For more information, see Column Encoding.

-If you do not specify this parameter, Kudu uses the default compression format.
+If you do not configure this parameter, Kudu uses the default compression format.
 Valid values: default, no, lz4, snappy, and zlib.
 For more information, see Column compression.

 Example: